mortylabs/kubernetes/README.md

 All deployments are running on Rancher k3s and Raspberry Pi 4s, with 8GB memory each and a SSD drive replace the sdcard.
 MetalLB and NGINX reverse proxy have replaced Traefik.

 For persistent storage, a Network File Server (NFS) is used.
 Really it's just a raspberry pi with a SSD drive acting as a NFS.
-When Raspbian OS 64 bit is released I'll be able to switch to LongHorn.
+When Raspbian OS 64 bit is released I'll switch to LongHorn (no working image available for Raspbian Buster 32-bit)

 # installation - k3s
 ```curl -sfL https://get.k3s.io | sh -s -  --disable=traefik --disable servicelb --write-kubeconfig-mode 644